SUNDAY the NINTH -

 "Hey man, everybody takes money.
 I didn't," he added, realizing, in the instant, his mistake.
 "I mean...
 Andy didn't..."

-"Guys like you that think they run the world and leave the good people dead, hanged in jail cells.
+"Guys like you that think they run the world and leave the good people, the real people hanged in jail cells.
 "Now it's your turn, man..."

 VIEW CURRENT COLUMN by JACK "CATFISH" PARNELL...
 "ENTROPY and RENAISSANCE"

 Go to the Generisis HOMEPAGE, at which useful information might be obtained!